turingschool/lesson_plans/ruby_03-professional_rails_applications/building-a-vps.markdown

 * Overview of servers -- dedicated, metal, VPS
 * Walk through what a VPS is and isn't
-* Key concepts of unix: users, groups, ownership, path, sudo
+* Key concepts of UNIX: ssh, users, groups, ownership, path, sudo
 * Review the steps to setting up a server

 ### Key Components for a Rails Server